 Phloem: It is involved in transporting prepared food from the leaves to other parts of the plants.

-The main mechanism involved in the movement of water in plants would begin with water from the soil enters the plant from the root hairs and continue to flow from other root cells into the xylem.
+The main mechanism involved in the movement of water in plants would begin with water from the soil entering the plant from the root hairs and continuing to flow from other root cells into the xylem.

 What is Symplast?

-Plants tissue is divided into the symplast and apoplast.
-Symplast, which is also called as cytoplasmic is an inner side of the plasma membrane and the apoplast, which is also called as cell wall is present on the outer side of the cell.
+Plant tissue is divided into the symplast and apoplast.
+Symplast, which is also called cytoplasmic is an inner side of the plasma membrane and the apoplast, which is also called a cell wall is present on the outer side of the cell.